luckmagnet/adguard-filter-list/README.md

 ## What Is This?<a name="what-is-this"></a>

 This is a DNS blocklist that can be used for AdGuardHome.
-(Does not work with Pi-hole)

 This list combines more than XX other lists, including most of the default lists from AdGuardHome, into one single list, so you don't have to add countless lists to your